 Diet has long been established as a crucial factor for maintaining overall wellness.
 The manifold lifestyle diseases that plague us today such as obesity, diabetes mellitus type 2, heart ailments and cancer have all been linked with unhealthy food habits.
+One question that often arises in this context is, ‘Is pimento cheese healthy?’

 But try as we might to follow a healthy diet, fact still remains that grocery stores and supermarkets are now inundated with commercially manufactured food products that are laden with chemical preservatives and synthetic additives.